 On the other hand, reluctance of clients to use ultrasonography even after the suggestions of health care providers also has been reported in the qualitative study.
 The fear of knowing the sex of the child (as it may show the sex which is undesired) is also playing a role of barrier towards the utilization of the ultrasonography according to the participants.
-One Family Welfare Visitor (FWV) of Dhaka division has reported:
+One Family Welfare Visitor (FWV) of Keraniganj Upazila, Dhaka District has reported:

 "Once I had a client who was a mother of two girls.
 She became pregnant and somehow had this fear that she will have another girl.
-I requested herto go through an ultrasound to know the status of the child, but she denied doing that.
+I requested her to go through an ultrasound to know the status of the child, but she denied doing that.
 She said that if it came out to be a girl again, she will face violence from her husband and her in-law's family.
 That is why she was in denial to go through an ultrasound.
 Then I asked her not to take the report with her and if it comes out to be a girl again then I myself will keep the baby.
 After that, she accepted and went through an ultrasound."

 Apart from finding out the sex of the fetus, some also go through an ultrasound to find out the physiological condition of the fetus.
-A gynecologist from a medical college hospital in Dhaka division said:
+A gynecologist from Dhaka medical college and hospital said:

-"We do not investigate to determine the sex at the earlier stage.
+"We do not investigate to detect the sex at the earlier stage.
 We do it for the safety of the baby.
-In the limited cases, where we detect the sex, we do it just to be ensured whether the fetus is male or female and 30whether the fetus has any chromosomal abnormality."
+In the limited cases, where we detect the sex, we do it just to be ensured whether the fetus is male or female and whether the fetus has any chromosomal abnormality."

 Detection of the complicacies of post-MR cases has also come as another reason behind the utilization of the ultrasonography services.
-The successful completion of the MR is often investigated by doing ultrasonography according to the participants, like this gynecologist from Rangpur division:
+The successful completion of the MR is often investigated by doing ultrasonography according to the participants, like this gynecologist from Rangpur medical college and hospital: